EMMC-ASBL/oteapi-core/README.md

 ## Other OTEAPI-related repositories
 * [OTEAPI Services](https://github.com/EMMC-ASBL/oteapi-services) - a RESTful interface to OTEAPI Core
 * [OTELib](https://github.com/EMMC-ASBL/oteapi-services) - a Python interface to OTEAPI Services

+## Installation
+OTEAPI Core can be installed with

+    pip install oteapi-core

 ## License